thecodeassassin/influxdb.com/content/docs/v0.6/api/reading_and_writing_data.md

 ---
-title: InfluxDB API - Reading and Writing Data
+title: Reading and Writing Data
 ---

-# Reading and Writing Data

 There are many ways to write data into InfluxDB.
 Client libraries, data collectors, integrations to third parties.
 All of these go through one of InfluxDB's **input plugins**, which are documented below.